dagster-io/dagster/docs/docs-beta/docs/tutorial/tutorial-etl.md

 ## Next steps

-- Continue this tutorial with your [first asset](/tutorial/your-first-asset)
+- Continue this tutorial with [setting up your dagster project ](/tutorial/dagster-project-setup)